bitovi/hatchify/doc/next-steps/filter-examples.md/$ne.md

 # $ne

 Records that do not exactly match the given value will be returned.
+This is case-sensitive.

 ## Compatibility